 If you have a confirmed case of the virus, NSW Health will take care of any requirements to disclose that you have contracted the virus for the purpose of stopping the spread.

 If our office is advised of a confirmed case in your building we will contact the Committee to ensure owners and residents are aware of any potential increased risk.
 Actions may include posting notices in the building and increasing cleaning / sanitation services.
 Under current privacy legislation we are not able to disclose who has been affected unless that person gives their written permission to do so.

-Any person who is required by law to quarantine, or who is not complying with the physical distancing requirements, may be reported to the Police if the circumstance warrants this measure.
+Any person who is required by law to quarantine or who is not complying with the social distancing requirements should be reported to NSW Police.

 Levy Payments and Arrears Management

-As the impact of COVID-19 continues to spread through our economy, we are being contacted by owners who are seeking relief with regard to their levy payments.
+As the impact of COVID-19 has spread through our economy, we have been contacted by owners who are seeking relief with regard to their levy payments.
 Requests may include a waiver of interest and / or the request to enter into a payment plan in order to ease the immediate financial burden.
 In order for interest to be waived or a payment plan entered into, the Owners Corporation must vote on this at a General Meeting.
 Whilst this is usually done at the Annual General Meeting, if enough interest is garnered from your Strata Scheme, an Extraordinary General Meeting may be held.

 Strata Scheme Cashflow

 As part of our service to your Strata Scheme, we assist in budgeting and setting the levies each year.
 This is done by considering previous expenses and upcoming building works.
 As the COVID-19 outbreak could not be predicted, if one or more owners in your building are financially impacted, this may have a flow on affect for the Strata Scheme’s cashflow.